FBA Sales Estimator

 CategoryRule of thumbData showsOff bySample

 "Off by" = data / rule-of-thumb.
-Across the 441 categories with a computed multiplier, the workbook surfaces both directions: categories that overshoot the rule and categories that undershoot it, with a sample-size flag on every cell.
+Across the 441 categories with a computed multiplier, every one lands above the one-to-one rule, from about 3x to 165x, with a sample-size flag on every cell.

 How the cells get filled.